 Currently, the WIGOS metadata is not supported in the GCW Data Portal, but editor, version controlled repository functionality and OAI-PMH for exchange is available and configurable for WMDS.
 Efforts are being made to integrate WIGOS metadata and the GCW data portal.

-2.4.1.6 Of high priority is the need for WIS/WIGOS interaction, GCW participating in the Task Team on WIGOS Metadata (TT-WMD), testing the transformation of CryoNet information to WDMS XML, discussion the exchange of information, the review of vocabulary, and assess how to create a cost efficient system/approach.
+2.4.1.6 Of high priority is the need for WIS/WIGOS interaction, GCW participating in the Task Team on WIGOS Metadata (TT-WMD), testing the transformation of CryoNet information to WDMS XML, discussion the exchange of information, the review of vocabulary, and assess how to create a cost-efficient system/approach.
 The WIGOS Metadata Task Team plans to wrap up the consultations by March 2017, after which further changes will be very difficult to implement.
 For that reason, the review of the WIGOS Metadata vocabulary is conducted as a matter of priority by the Observation WG, and feedback is provided to the TT-WMD. [action] This needs to include the variable which are relevant to GCW but not available, currently, in the WIGOS vocabulary.

 2.4.1.7 While WMO uses the BUFR format for data exchange, the research communities in GCW, not familiar with BUFR and do not have the means or the interest to adopt BUFR.
 Alternative means for data exchange are needed, which would have a broader use and acceptance. Ø Godøy suggested the use of NetCDF/CF and OpeNDAP where possible, which allow for computer readable data exchange.
 He also noted that ideally it should be NetCDF with some BUFR thinking behind.